Enigmatic-Smile/docs/select/sdks/sdk-security-guidelines.md

 ## Secure your SDK key

-Your SDK key allows you to enroll cards into your program and verify them.
+Your SDK key allows you to enroll cards into your program.
 That's why it is important for your application to protect it by applying the best secret management practices.

 ### Best SDK key management practices